https-sam/Dockerized-React-SQL/README.md

 - React (Javascript)
   - React Router

-To spin up the docker image, run
+To spin up the docker image, first clone the repository and run:

 ```
 cd Dockerized-React-SQL/